 What solution providers need to know about Intel’s EVO

-Eric Chong, Enterprise Client Technical Sales Specialist, Intel Corporation
+Eric Chong, Client Technical Specialist, Corporation

-For any would-be computer buyer, screen size, storage capability, processor performance, battery life and network performance are key concerns.
+For any would-be computer buyer, screen size, capability, processor performance, battery life and network performance are key concerns.

 Intel is again seeking to define what a quality computer user experience looks like.
-Like it did when it launched the Ultrabook platform to make thin-and-light PCs mainstream, EVO aims to make it easier for buyers to know their new machine is up to current specifications.
+Like it did when it launched the platform to make thin-and-light PCs mainstream, EVO aims to make it easier for buyers to know their new machine is up to current specifications.

 In this podcast edition, we’re joined by Eric Chong, enterprise client technical sales specialist at Intel, to tackle what solution providers need to know about EVO. with its EVO platform.